mqtthiqs/at-doc/docs/atelier/multichannel.md

 ## Setup

-All processors work with the number of _outputs_ set up.
+The number of _outputs_ set up determines how many channels processors work with.

 - In the app, set it in the [Audio and MIDI configuration](getting-started.md#application-audio-midi-setup).
 - The plug-in adapts to the numbers of channels of the track it is instantiated on.